craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 - You gain resistance to bludgeoning, slashing, and piercing damage from non-magical attacks
 - If you are exposed to any type of blood, make a DC 20 Wisdom Save.
 If you fail, you are compelled to consume the blood by any means necessary.
 - If you are exposed to sunlight, you take 2d10 radiant damage each round you are exposed.
 - You have a Strength-based Natural Weapon - Bite (2d6+STR piercing).
-When you make an Attack this way, you expose their target to Vampirism if their creature type is humanoid or fey.
+When you make an Attack this way, you expose your target to Vampirism if their creature type is humanoid or fey.

 When the Fledgling takes a Long Rest, if they have not consumed fresh blood (collected within 48 hours) of a humanoid or fey since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
 If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and then, they gain a Bestial Progression.
 Then, if they have three or more Bestial Progression, their symptoms progress to Stage Two, and their Bestial Progression is reduced to 0.